Al-Sawafir al-Sharqiyya

 Al-Sawafir al-Sharqiyya was a Palestinian Arab village in the Gaza Subdistrict.
 It was depopulated during the 1948 War on May 18, 1948, as part of the second stage of Operation Barak.
 The village was located 32 km northeast of Gaza.
+It is one of three namesake villages, alongside Al-Sawafir al-Gharbiyya and Al-Sawafir al-Shamaliyya.

 History

 Remains from the late Roman (third–fourth centuries CE), Byzantine (fifth–beginning of seventh centuries CE), and Abbasid eras have been found here.
 Columns and fragments were noted near the well.

+12 century Crusader church endowments and land deeds mention Latin settlement in Zeophir/al-Sawāfīr.
+However, it is not clear which village of three Sawafirs these records pertain to.

 Ottoman era

 Al-Sawafir al-Sharqiyya was like the rest of Palestine, incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village appeared as Sawafir as-Sarqi under the administration of the nahiya of Gaza, part of the Liwa of Gaza.
 The place was noted as hali, that is empty, but taxes were paid on wheat, barley, summer crops, vineyards, fruit trees and cotton; a total of 9,000 akçe.